serpentile-c137/DataCronyx/README.md

 ## Usage

-- Select a sample dataset or upload your own.
+- Use the sidebar to select a sample dataset or upload your own.
-- Explore the data using the "Custom EDA" tab.
-- Preprocess your data in the "Data Preprocessing" tab.
-- Engineer features in the "Feature Engineering" tab.
+- Navigate between "Custom EDA", "Data Preprocessing", "Feature Engineering", and "Model Training" using the sidebar.
-- Train and evaluate models in the "Model Training" tab.
+- Explore, preprocess, engineer features, and train models all within the app.

 ## Supported Models